-The members of the New York City Fire Department are referred to as “New York’s Bravest” for good reason: They place their lives at risk every day in order to protect the health and safety of the people of our city.
-Unfortunately, when one of them is killed in a fatal accident such as a fall from height or develops a terminal illness as the result of smoke inhalation or exposure to chemicals, the surviving family members are often left with far less compensation than they deserve, or might not even receive anything at all.
+The members of the New York City Fire Department are referred to as “New York’s Bravest” for good reason: they place their lives at risk every day in order to protect the health and safety of the people of our city.
+Unfortunately, when one of them is killed in a fatal accident as the result of smoke inhalation or exposure to chemicals, the surviving family members are often left with far less compensation than they deserve.
+In some cases, they might not receive anything at all.
 State law does not include firefighters in the list of those who are covered by workers’ compensation, so it is necessary to prove your loved one’s death was caused by negligence on the part of another person before you can recover monetary damages for your loss.

 Fatal Firefighter Accident Statistics